rauland/iac/README.md

 # IaC and pipelines for self-hosted virtualisation.
-Infrastructure as Code setup used to manage my Proxmox Virtual Environment.
-It is composed of:
+Infrastructure as Code project for managing a Proxmox Virtual Environment.
+It provides a automation foundation comprising of:

 - Ansible roles and playbooks for configuration management.
 - GitHub Actions workflows for continuous integration and deployment.
 - Terraform modules for infrastructure provisioning.